AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 There are three variants of Moonfolk.
 The most common are the Soratami (空民), or Skyfolk, who are said to have been the first Tsukibito, who descended from their birthplace on the Moon.
 They have very fair and sheer white skin, traditionally decorated with delicate, sweeping purple tattoos, and frequently live in floating palaces and settlements.
 Within these settlements they are known to keep extensive records, histories, and any other scholarly information they can gather.
 They also are most commonly seen levitating just slightly, as to not dirty themselves by touching the ground.

 The Moritami (森民), or Forestfolk, left the safety of their floating settlements to take up refuge on the ground, and developed light brown and speckled skin.
-The Moritami have commonly abandoned the knowledge their sky siblings keep to instead learn as much as they can of the world around them.
+The Moritami have abandoned the knowledge their sky siblings keep to instead learn as much as they can of the world around them.

 Maigomin (迷子民), or Lostfolk, are said to not receive the blessing of the moon's light when born under the new moon, and have skin as dark as the night sky.
 Born to any family of Tsukibito, it is up to the family as to whether they are raised openly or whether they are shunned, but most Tsukibito consider Maigomin to be a bad omen.